HomeBiohackLab

 If it sounds like magic, it's marketing

 Red light gets talked about online like a miracle.
 It isn't.
-It's a wellness tool some people build into a routine.
-Be skeptical of any page that promises disease treatment, guaranteed results, hormone fixes, or instant transformation — including ours, if we ever slip (tell us).
+It's a wellness-tech tool some people build into a routine.
+Be skeptical of any page that sells certainty, body-system shortcuts, or instant transformation instead of specs, setup, limits, warranty, and return terms — including ours, if we ever slip (tell us).

 Ready to compare?